Setting up a basic web server

 You are in the Fedora Server documentation staging area!
 These documents are not approved yet and may be incomplete and/or incorrect.
 Take everything here with a grain of salt!
 You would probably prefer to study the published documentation.
 Status of this document: Awaiting review (Jan 16, 2025). |

 The Fedora Web server httpd is an Apache web server.
-This document covers in detail especially the setup and maintenance of a basic Web service serving directly some html pages.
+This document covers in detail the setup and maintenance of a basic Web service serving directly some Web pages.
 A typical use scenario would be the Jamstack concept or a typical "one pager" more or less static web presentation (not to be confused with one page microservice application).

 Additional articles describe how to use and further extend the configuration for other more complex usage scenarios, such as a frontend for application servers, a proxy for containers, the integration of dynamic languages, and other deployment options.